01 of 10

 So You Want to Build a Deck?

 More planning and consideration may go into building an outdoor deck than, say, an indoor bathroom.
-Besides determining it's a deck you want instead of a patio, you will need to establish a budget, select material, find a space to build it, and determine whether it is a DIY project or you'll need to hire a professional.
+Besides determining it's a deck you want instead of a patio, you will need to establish a budget, select material and paint, find a space to build it, and determine whether it is a DIY project or you'll need to hire a professional.

 There are many things to take into consideration before planning and starting to build a deck.Continue to 2 of 10 below.